How To Start Microdosing Psychedelics: A Beginner’s Guide

 Volumetric dosing works for compounds like LSD and 1P-LSD that come in the form of tabs.
 Ideally, the tabs would be dosed in a way that is easily divisible (e.g. 100 or 200ug).

-To do volumetric dosing, you would take, say, a 100ug tab of LSD, and place it in a small amber bottle that can contain 100ml of liquid.
+Take, say, a 100ug tab of LSD, and place it in a bottle.
 Next, add 100ml of distilled water or grain alcohol (e.g. gin or vodka) or a half-and-half mix of distilled water and grain alcohol into the amber bottle.
 Give it a shake and leave it for a day, so that the LSD has time to be distributed throughout the liquid.

-Then, using a 10ml syringe with an attachable plastic tube, you can take out your microdose.
+Then, using a 10ml syringe, you can take out your microdose.
 1ml would correspond to 1ug of LSD, roughly.

 Powderizing Your Mushrooms

 To accurately microdose psilocybin mushrooms, you ideally want to powderize them, so that each time you microdose, you will likely get the same concentrations of psilocybin and psilocin.
 For example, you can create magic mushroom powder by using a coffee grinder.

 Pioneer James Fadiman recommends his own protocol of one day on and two days off.
 This means you microdose one day — ideally in the morning — then have a two-day break until your next dosage.

 If you tried to microdose the next day using the same dose, you may experience reduced effects, or perhaps no effects at all.

 Another reason for leaving a gap between days is that many people experience benefits the next day, and perhaps even the day after that.